 How It Works:

-The active flavonoid components in pears possess wonderful skin brightening properties that will rejuvenate skin cells, slow down ageing and leave your face looking flawless and radiant.
+The active flavonoid components in pears possess wonderful skin-brightening properties that will rejuvenate skin cells, slow down aging, and leave your face looking flawless and radiant.

 Prevents Acne

-Acne vulgaris is a skin condition which leads to the inflammation caused due to the skin infection.
-The pear fruits possess the anti-acne properties such as anti-inflammatory, antioxidant and antibacterial properties, to effectively combat the microbes causing acne and thus reduce inflammation and scarring on face.
+Acne vulgaris is a skin condition that leads to inflammation caused due to skin infection.
+The pear fruits possess anti-acne properties such as anti-inflammatory, antioxidant, and antibacterial properties, to effectively combat the microbes causing acne and thus reduce inflammation and scarring of the face.

 Treats Skin Infections